GSA/project-open-data-dashboard/documentation/main.md

 #Documentation

-This is a guide to document how this website measures and tracks implementation of [Project Open Data](http://project-open-data.github.com/) as well as other tools and resources it provides to help agencies implement their open data programs.
+This is a guide to explain how the [Agency Dashboard](http://labs.data.gov/dashboard/offices) measures and tracks implementation of [Project Open Data](http://project-open-data.github.com/).
+This website also provides a number of tools and resources to help agencies implement their open data programs and many of those are documented here as well.

 You can help [edit this documentation on GitHub](https://github.com/GSA/project-open-data-dashboard/edit/master/documentation/main.md).